rapidsai/cudf/docs/cudf/source/cudf_pandas/index.rst

     :width: 200px

-`Try it now on Colab <http://nvda.ws/rapids-cudf>`_ Take cuDF’s new pandas Accelerator Mode for a test-drive in a free `GPU-enabled notebook <http://nvda.ws/rapids-cudf>`_ environment using your Google account.
+`Try it now on Colab <http://nvda.ws/rapids-cudf>`_ Take cuDF's new pandas Accelerator Mode for a test-drive in a free `GPU-enabled notebook <http://nvda.ws/rapids-cudf>`_ environment using your Google account.

 Visit the `RAPIDS Quick Start <https://rapids.ai/#quick-start>`_ to get